 Drink Enough Water

 Dehydration is one of the prime causes of migraine headaches.
 So aim to drink at least 2 liters of water a day to flush out the toxins and prevent dehydration.
-Also, limit salty foods.
+Adding a pinch of Celtic Sea Salt to 10 ounces of water can help restore fluids to cells.

 Get Adequate Rest